FTM Fitness World

 FTM Fitness World is a company created in 2012 in Atlanta, Georgia, US, by Neo Sandja, a transgender man.
-In 2014, it launched its first annual conference, known as TransFitCon, dedicated to the transgender community.
+In 2014, it launched its first annual conference dedicated to the transgender community.
 With its motto "Fitness for the mind, body and spirit", the idea was to create a 3-day conference where transgender people could improve their lives in five main areas: wellness (including health, fitness, and nutrition), spirituality, relationships, finances and personal development.
-The conference included the first historical bodybuilding competition for transgender people, won by Shawn Stinson, and added a powerlifting competition in the third year with Janae Marie Kroc as the powerlifting head judge.
+The conference included the first historical bodybuilding competition for transgender people, won by Shawn Stinson.

-In 2016, FTM Fitness World created a new branch, The International Association of Trans Bodybuilders, with its first official competition in 2017.
+The second annual competition in 2015, known as TransFitCon, was the first to be covered by mainstream media.
+In the third annual competition, the organization added a powerlifting competition with Janae Marie Kroc as the head judge, rebranding the competition as the International Association of Trans Bodybuilders.
+Since then, competitions have been held every year, with divisions for lightweight, middleweight, heavyweight, and masters competitors.
+Originally just for transgender men, open-gender divisions were added in 2018, and transgender women's divisions was added in 2019.
+The transgender male and female categories determine eligibility based on hormone replacement therapy status, while the open category is open to all competitors.

+Reception

+For many of the participating athletes, being able to participate as their experienced gender, in clothing that aligned with their gender, was extremely gender affirming.
+Others noted the empowering nature of bodybuilding as a sport, and the welcoming community.